 The government is confident that the new increased HGV speed limits will benefit all road users.
 Firstly, by allowing HGVs to travel at the same speed as other motorists will curb congestion on single carriageways, which in turn will reduce the number of drivers attempting dangerous overtaking maneuverers.

-The second predicted benefit of the reform is the fuel saving which is estimated to save the haulage industry more than £15 million and raise an additional £2 million for the government in fuel duty.
-Not only will this benefit HGV Operators directly, the knock on effect of logistic cost reduction can be passed on to UK business as a whole.
+The second predicted benefit of the reform is the fuel-saving which is estimated to save the haulage industry more than £15 million and raise an additional £2 million for the government in fuel duty.
+Not only will this benefit HGV Operators directly, the knock-on effect of logistics cost reduction can be passed on to UK business as a whole.

 Why Is There Opposition To The Speed Limit Increase?

 The key concern raised with increasing any speed limit is the increased risk to other motorists, cyclists and members of the public.
 Their concern stems from findings included within the government’s impact assessment of the changes, which indicate that increasing HGV speed limits could actually produce additional vehicle accidents.
 The greater amount of turbulence created by speeding HGVs is of particular worry.

 However, the government has responded to these real and valid concerns by citing that the increased speed of HGVs will reduce the need for other motorists to overtake the vehicles, subsequently reducing the likelihood of related vehicular collisions.
 By bringing vehicle speed limits closer together, the government hopes people will be less tempted to overtake HGVs in situations which could increase the risk of accident and injury.